GENeSYS-MOD/GENeSYS_MOD.readthedocs/docs/source/mathematical_formulation/parameters.rst

 -----------------------------
 **Maximum total (residual and new) capacity summed over a technology subset and region subset, each year.
 Sets: [TechnologySubset, RegionSubset, Year] Unit: [GW]**

 Same idea as :ref:`TotalAnnualMaxCapacity <totalannualmaxactivity>` but aggregated: the sum of ``TotalCapacityAnnual`` over every technology in the chosen :ref:`TagTechnologyToSubsets <tagtechnologytosubsets>` entry **and** every region in the chosen :ref:`TagRegionToSubsets <tagregiontosubsets>` entry must not exceed the supplied value in the given year.
-Typical use case: a single nation-wide cap (e.g. *all solar in USA* ≤ 300 GW in 2030) without having to write per-region per-technology rows.
+Typical use case: a single nation-wide cap (e.g. *all solar in EU* ≤ 300 GW in 2030) without having to write per-region per-technology rows.

 A sentinel value of 999999 disables the constraint for that (subset, subset, year) cell; the parameter therefore defaults to "no limit" when the data sheet is empty.
 Both subsets must have at least one resolved member in the active model; otherwise the constraint is silently skipped.